jeff-spokeo/javascript/react/README.md

   > Why?
 Mixins introduce implicit dependencies, cause name clashes, and cause snowballing complexity.
 Most use cases for mixins can be accomplished in better ways via components, higher-order components, or utility modules.

 ## Naming

-  - **Extensions**: Use `.jsx` extension for React components.
-  - **Filename**: Use PascalCase for filenames.
-E.g., `ReservationCard.jsx`.
   - **Reference Naming**: Use PascalCase for React components and camelCase for their instances. eslint: [`react/jsx-pascal-case`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-pascal-case.md)

     ```jsx
     // bad
-    import reservationCard from './ReservationCard';
+    import myProfile from './MyProfile';

     // good
-    import ReservationCard from './ReservationCard';
+    import MyProfile from './MyProfile';

     // bad
-    const ReservationItem = <ReservationCard />;
+    const MyProfile = <MyProfile />;

     // good
-    const reservationItem = <ReservationCard />;
+    const myProfile = <MyProfile />;
     ```

   - **Component Naming**: Use the filename as the component name.
-For example, `ReservationCard.jsx` should have a reference name of `ReservationCard`.
-However, for root components of a directory, use `index.jsx` as the filename and use the directory name as the component name:
+For example, `Footer.tsx` should have a reference name of `Footer`.
+However, for root components of a directory, use `index.tsx` as the filename and use the directory name as the component name:

     ```jsx
     // bad